Atrial Fibrillation

 • Reduced cardiac efficiency

-Prevention & Lifestyle Management
+Prevention & Lifestyle Management of Atrial Fibrillation

 • Blood pressure control